UKDanceBlue/db-app-common/README.md

 This package does NOT follow semver, the version changes with the significance of the changes in the release.
 Assume all changes are breaking.

-## IMPORTANT TODO

-The barrel files are just for testing, instead I'd rather use the "imports" in package.json